erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 stock in my portfolio.
 Includes added bonuses like a stake in The Pokemon Company and the Seattle Mariners baseball team, plus a semi-annual dividend.
 I have been loving the ["Nintendo Today!" app](https://www.nintendo.com/us/store/products/nintendo-today-mobile/?srsltid=AfmBOor9ScrJgzMyLeOriEzFUitceiCOpHfL-K4HdLHW7O16YyVWRE45) to keep up with happenings.
 It makes you realize the depth and breadth of their IP.
 It also showcases how good they are at building hype with events like Switch 2 previews and "Nintendo Direct".
-For example, the [Donkey Kong Bananza Nintendo Direct](https://www.youtube.com/watch?v=YVUidGTR8xg&ab_channel=NintendoofAmerica) seemed to make a big splash to draw attention to the game before it released.These type of successful, high profile game releases will drive more console sales.
+For example, the [Donkey Kong Bananza Nintendo Direct](https://www.youtube.com/watch?v=YVUidGTR8xg&ab_channel=NintendoofAmerica) seemed to make a big splash to draw attention to the game before it released.
+These type of successful, high profile game releases will drive more console sales.